-For tax years beginning on or after January 1, 2013, an additional Unearned Income Medicare Contribution tax of 3.8% will be imposed upon the "net investment income" of certain taxpayers.
+An additional Unearned Income Medicare Contribution tax of 3.8% is imposed upon the "net investment income" of certain taxpayers.
 Among other items, "net investment income" generally includes interest and certain net gain from the disposition of property, less certain deductions.
 This additional tax is applicable to holders of the notes that are individuals, estates, or trusts.
 An exemption applies for nonresident alien individuals and certain trusts devoted entirely to certain charitable purposes.
-In the case of individuals, the additional tax will only apply if such individual's modified adjusted gross income exceeds certain threshold amounts.
+In the case of an individual, the additional tax only applies if such individual's modified adjusted gross income exceeds certain threshold amounts.
 The modified gross income thresholds for individuals are \$250,000 in the case of joint returns or surviving spouses, \$125,000 in the case of married individuals filing separate returns, or \$200,000 in any other case.
 In general, a holder of the notes that is a trust or estate may be subject to this additional tax if such trust's or estate's adjusted gross income exceeds the amount at which the highest tax bracket applicable to estates and trusts begins.
 Prospective holders should consult their tax advisors with respect to this additional tax.